February 07, 2020

 Employers want to see you raise your hand for a new role; it shows that you’re motivated and invested in the company.
 And they expect employees to ask for periodic raises.
 Seeing our own value and asking others to recognize it is not unreasonable or fraudulent.

-4x increasein the rate of employees mentioning imposter syndrome in their coaching sessions, from 2018 to 2019
+4x increasein the rate of employees mentioning impostor syndrome in their coaching sessions, from 2018 to 2019

 Taking on a new project.
 What if I fail?
 What if it’s harder than it looks?
 Maybe I shouldn’t raise my hand.
 I’m comfortable where I am.